Migraines Unmasked: Root Causes and Natural Solutions for Lasting Relief

 Reducing migraines long term requires more than managing pain during an attack.
 From a functional medicine standpoint, the goal is to raise the brain’s threshold for triggering migraines by supporting the systems that influence neurological stability, inflammation, and energy production.

-Dietary Modifications to Reduce Migraine Triggers
+Dietary Strategies to Reduce Migraine Triggers

 Diet is one of the most powerful levers for lowering inflammatory and neurological stress.
 Highly processed foods are common migraine triggers due to their content of pro-inflammatory seed oils, food additives, preservatives, and added sugars, all of which can disrupt metabolic and immune balance.